-Vertigo is a false sensation of movement that can leave a person feeling like the whole world is spinning, tilting, or swaying beneath their feet.
-If you deal with recurring bouts of vertigo, you may have gone to the doctor to see if there is any way to prevent this unpleasant sensation and to relieve the accompanying symptoms or underlying cause.
+Vertigo is a false sensation of movement that can leave a person feeling like spinning or tilting.
+If you deal with bouts of vertigo, you may have gone to the doctor.
+For sure you need help on preventing this unpleasant sensation and relieving its accompanying symptoms.

 Unfortunately, many people never even find out what is causing their vertigo.
-As a result, doctors are practically guessing at the best way to provide relief.
+As a result, doctors are practically guessing the best way to provide relief.
 You may experience a lot of trial and error.
-Or you may be prescribed medications for symptoms rather than the underlying problem.
+Or you receive a medication prescription for symptoms rather than the resolution to the underlying problem.

 We’re going to look at some of the conventional vertigo medicines and other vertigo treatments.
 Then we will consider the potential benefits of one natural form of care that has helped hundreds of vertigo patients in case studies.

-There are varying types of medications that may be prescribed for vertigo depending on your specific symptoms and whether or not the underlying cause is known.
-The vertigo medication you receive may take on one of several different forms depending on whether you are taking your medicines at home or in a hospital setting.
+There are varying types of medications to care for vertigo depending on your specific symptoms.
+The vertigo medication you receive may take on one of several different forms depending on whether you are taking your medicines at home or in a hospital.
 Vertigo treatments include:

-- Suppository – This is often the form of medication provided when medications cannot be taken orally because vertigo is so severe that it is causing nausea and vomiting.
+This is often the form of medication when medications cannot be taken orally.
+For example, vertigo is so severe that it is causing nausea and vomiting.

-While there are a number of different ways to administer medications for vertigo, we also need to address the types of drugs that are taken if you are suffering from this common symptom.
-Again, which medication you receive is often a matter of your accompanying symptoms or the underlying cause of the vertigo if it is known.
+While there are a number of different ways to administer medications for vertigo, we also need to address the types of drugs to care for it.
+Again, which medication you receive is often a matter of your accompanying symptoms or the underlying cause of vertigo.

-Since the majority of these vertigo medications come with varying degrees of side effects and produce limited results, many people are turning to natural care to get long-term vertigo relief.
+Since the majority of these vertigo medications come with varying degrees of side effects, many people are turning to natural care to get long-term vertigo relief.
 While there are many natural therapies that people try, we are going to focus on one in particular – upper cervical chiropractic care.

 Upper cervical chiropractic is a specific form of chiropractic care that focuses on the top two bones in the neck.
 These bones are in a unique position to affect the parts of the body that can lead to vertigo.
 For example:

-If you are suffering from vertigo regularly, especially if you have a history of head or neck injuries, it just makes sense to give upper cervical chiropractic care a try.
-Schedule a consultation with a practitioner near you to learn if this is the best way for you to break free from recurring vertigo.
+If you are suffering from vertigo regularly, it just makes sense to give upper cervical chiropractic care a try.
+Most especially if you have a history of head or neck injuries.
+Schedule a consultation with a practitioner near you to learn if this is the best way for you to break free from vertigo.